 - How do I know if my back pain is muscular?

-- Where should I go for lower back pain?
+- How can I relieve severe lower back pain?

-- When should you go to urgent care for back pain?
+- Should I go to the ER for extreme back pain?

 - What is the fastest way to relieve back pain?